The64thGamer/cheeseepedia/content/h4f1bj2pd9jyg90f/content.md

 ## Design

 This bot is a standard Mijjin mech, the mech has brown eye pieces.
-The bot is the Fatz Geronimo Character from the {{< wiki-link "Rock-afire Explosion" >}} in the smaller Mijjin style, sporting the classic Gold tuxedo, The bowtie is made with a Sparkly Rainbow fabric with Black dots.
+The bot is the Fatz Geronimo Character from the [Rock-afire Explosion] in the smaller Mijjin style, sporting the classic Gold tuxedo, The bowtie is made with a Sparkly Rainbow fabric with Black dots.
 The same fabric was used for Mitzi's Dress.

 #### Toyland